-- The local heritage leaflet is being revised to inform to inform residents about what assets are around. - Opportunity to increase pedestrian links between retail parks and traditional town centre to further encourage linked trips. - Opportunity to increase cultural, civic and leisure offer in the town centre as alternatives to A1 uses (an approach recommended in Beyond Retail (2013) and other national reports).
-This may require developer funding for individual or comprehensive schemes. - Opportunity to embrace national trend towards online sales of goods (also a threat - see right column) by developing technological systems and/or encouraging take-up of larger units in the town centre by major retail or leisure uses which can easily adopt such approaches (e.g. click and collect). - Develop a more rounded day and evening mix of consumer and leisure attractions. - Opportunity to capitalise on the potential creation of new available retail floorspace in the town centre from redevelopment of existing car park(s), which could provide space for other town centre uses, including leisure as well as retail. - Opportunity to revise the scale of parking charges at Council-owned car parks to be more competitive and attractive to shoppers, particularly for stays of 1-2 hours. - Parking charges at Council-owned car parks in Havant remain well used and therefore not directly competing with the plentiful free parking at the retail parks.
+year and evidence of linked trips between retail parks and east side of town centre.
+Further retail units constructed at Solent Road which will further increase footfall and create jobs and economic growth.
+In turn this will raise Havant's profile, boosting its vitality and creating an even more attractive market for investors.
+Opportunities Threats The local heritage leaflet is being revised to Threat from online and multi-channel inform to inform residents about what assets shopping and recessionary impacts affecting all town and city centre high streets, are around. particularly small and independent shops.
+Opportunity to increase pedestrian links between retail parks and traditional town The evidence and recommendations from centre to further encourage linked trips.
+Sections 4 and 5 indicate a move toward smaller town centres with less A1 provision.
+Opportunity to increase cultural, civic and .
+However, replacement uses must ensure leisure offer in the town centre as alternatives to A1 uses (an approach continued viability in the town centres. recommended in Beyond Retail (2013) and Continued competition from other town other national reports).
+This may require centres and retail parks. developer funding for individual or Uncertainty due to Brexit and its impact on comprehensive schemes. economic growth and disposable income.
+Opportunity to embrace national trend towards online sales of goods (also a threat - see right column) by developing technological systems and/or encouraging take-up of larger units in the town centre by major retail or leisure uses which can easily adopt such approaches (e.g. click and collect).
+Develop a more rounded day and evening mix of consumer and leisure attractions.
+Opportunity to capitalise on the potential creation of new available retail floorspace in the town centre from redevelopment of existing car park(s), which could provide space for other town centre uses, including leisure as well as retail.
+Opportunity to revise the scale of parking charges at Council-owned car parks to be more competitive and attractive to shoppers, particularly for stays of 1-2 hours.
+Parking charges at Council-owned car parks in Havant remain well used and therefore not directly competing with the plentiful free parking at the retail parks.
 Although this should be kept under review to see if use falls or there are pricing opportunities to increase income.